At ECDC we welcome families and children from diverse ethnic, national and religious backgrounds. We are very proud to be a diverse community.

 - Child Health Report – documentation of a health exam and immunizations.
 Immunizations are required.

+These three school forms are due on August 1, one month prior to the start of school.
 Health exam documentation must be submitted every 12 months.
-The Emergency Contact forms must be submitted by the first day of school.
 Additional forms may be required if your child has food allergies or requires medication during school hours.
 Please request a form from the Director

 ILLNESS & INJURIES